PinataMostGrim/grimagents_cli/readme.md

 ```

 #### grimsearch Configuration
+Grid Search is the default strategy used by `grimsearch`.
 Each hyperparameter value added to the search configuration will dramatically increase the number of training runs executed during a Grid Search.
 Often it can be helpful to run a limited grid search with hyperparameter values bracketing either side of their current value.

+When the `--random` argument is used, a random value is chosen between the minimum and maximum values defined for each hyperparameter.
+If only one value is defined, that hyperparameter value will not be randomized.

+When the `--bayesian` argument is present, [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) will be used to search for optimal hyperparameters.
+Two values are required for each hyperparameter specified for the search; a minimum and maximum.

 `grimsearch` only supports searching hyperparamters for one brain at a time. `grimsearch` will respect `--num-envs` and `--num-runs` while running searches and will also export the trained policy for every search if `--export-path` is present in the configuration file.
 This may not be desirable as each successive search will overwrite the previous policy's file.

 As `buffer_size` should always be a multiple of the `batch_size`, it impossible to perform a grid search on one or the other using static values.
 A special `buffer_size_multiple` value can be defined that allows `grimsearch` to dynamically set the `buffer_size` based directly on the `batch_size`.

-When the `--random` argument is used, a random value is chosen between the minimum and maximum values defined for each hyperparameter.
-If only one value is defined, that hyperparameter value will not be randomized.

-When the `--bayesian` argument is present, [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) will be used to search for optimal hyperparameters.
-Two values are required for each hyperparameter specified for the search; a minimum and maximum.

 ```json
 {